 A charitable gift of securities held long term is not considered a sale of the securities and does not generate any capital gains tax, no matter the amount of the gain.
 This is a valuable tax incentive provided by Congress to encourage gifts of appreciated property.
 The result: a charitable deduction is allowed for capital gains that would have been taxed.
 And, if we sell the securities, we keep every penny of the proceeds since we are tax exempt.
 To make your gift, transfer the stock to us—do not sell the stock.

-The popular gift option known as the IRA Charitable Rollover is a qualified charitable distribution from an IRA.
-This is good news for IRA owners age 70½ and over who want to support our work, because you can use your IRA required minimum distribution (RMD) to make a meaningful gift.
+A qualified charitable distribution from an IRA is a good way for IRA owners age 70½ and over to support our work.
 It’s easy to do.